Complete Guide to Top Online Engineering Degrees

 The master’s degree in engineering can be used by current engineers to take on more job responsibilities or move into leadership positions.
 Because the entry-level requirement in most engineering areas is a bachelor’s degree, master’s degree-level engineers are likely to have better job opportunities.
 The master’s degree can also be used to shift focuses within a particular engineering specialization or to cement one’s knowledge in an area of study.

-The PhD, or doctoral degree, in engineering provides current engineers with the opportunity to make advances in engineering research.
+An online PhD, or doctoral degree, in engineering provides current engineers with the opportunity to make advances in engineering research.
 Applicants need an ABET-accredited bachelor's or master's degree in engineering.
 Prospective students are usually required to provide official college transcripts, GRE test scores, a resume, and letters of recommendation.
 The required 48 hours of coursework and the dissertation credit can be completed in three to five years.

 Students enrolled in the engineering PhD specialize in a particular engineering discipline and subtopic; for example, a mechanical engineering student might focus on internal combustion engines.
 The required courses vary depending on the student's focus, but common topics include human factors engineering, applied ergonomic methods, cognitive engineering, automation, production control systems, materials handling, engineering administration, logistics engineering, and process improvement.
 Other typical topics include engineering statistics, industrial quality control, reliability engineering, and informational systems for industrial engineering.